WetHat/OnenoteTaggingKit/markdown/index.md

 # Getting Started

-Before installing make sure to read to the release specific [installation instructions](#releases) of the version you are planning to install.
+Before installing make sure to read the release specific [installation instructions](#releases) of the version you are planning to install.
 This will help you to understand the system requrements and pick the best installation option for the the _Tagging Kit_.